Telephone triage - -

 New research describes what might be a policy for safer, more timely dispositions than described in the case study above.
 Researchers found that callers who self-referred by “jumping the queue” were more severely ill than callers who did not bypass the queue (Ebert, 2019).
 The study utilized an “Emergency Access Button”, whereby patients were allowed to jump the line, if they felt that their symptoms were urgent.

 Systems Error A recent article in the New York Times entitled “How Corporate Medicine Exploits Doctors and Nurses” (Ofri, 2019) highlights a worrisome trend.
 Danielle Ofri, MD -- a physican at Bellevue Hospital --notes that corporate medicine has milked all the “efficiency” it can out the the system.
 In recent decades, the workload on medical and nursing staff has increased by 30%.
-Nurses and doctors are burning out and even becoming suicidal (and at higher rates than nearly any other profession), likely from the stress of trying to manage the increased workload while still adhering to professional standards and ethics.
+Nurses and doctors are burning out and even becoming suicidal (and at higher rates than nearly any other profession), likely from the stress of understaffing.
+Clinicians shoulder the burden of increased workload while still adhering to professional standards and ethics.

 Human Error: Decision Fatigue As a full-time or even 8-hour task, telephone triage requires continuous, unrelenting clinical decision-making – a repetitious, arduous, exhausting and mentally draining task.
 After 6 hours, this type of mental work results in decision fatigue.
 A recent New York Times article described research on physicians’ decision fatigue, advising patients to visit their doctor early in the day (Linder, 2019).
 So too, clinicians working full time in high volume clinical call centers (or exclusively on the phone for 8-hour shifts) are likely to suffer decision fatigue, raising questions about safe shift length for this type of work.